marmicode/cookbook/apps/cookbook/docs/nx/03-scaling/02-organize-libs.md

 - ✅ It can simplify testing.
 - ✅ It can speed up some tests by not loading the `infra` category and its dependencies, and also thanks to Nx graph, Nx will not rerun `domain`, `feature` or `core` tests when `infra` category is the only one that changed.
 - ❌ It is more complex and might be overkill for small teams or simple applications.
-- ❌ The dependency inversion defeats the purpose of tree-shakability. _(i.e. services must be provided when the app or feature is loaded.)_
+- ❌ Dependency inversion can defeat the purpose of tree-shakability _(i.e., services must be provided when the app or feature is loaded)_.
+This can lead to larger bundles, potentially harming performance for both frontend and backend applications.
+Indeed, providing unnecessary infrastructure services in the backend can result in slower deployment and more significant cold starts.
 - ❌ The dependency inversion requires more boilerplate in this case. _(i.e. injection token + interface + implementation.)_

 :::tip